 When Malibu introduced SurfGate to the market, do-it-yourselfers in garages everywhere were inspired to build their own surf devices.
 The result is no shortage of projects that can be found across boating forums, Google, and YouTube.
 These homemade products display a vast range of design, quality, and creativity.

 Yes, it is still possible to weight a boat asymmetrically and generate a surfable wake.
 Some people will even tell you they prefer the wave that is generated from that configuration.
-The convenience and performance associated with modern wakesurf systems is hard to pass on though.
+The convenience and performance associated with modern wakesurf systems are hard to pass on.
 Spend more time riding and less time messing with your ballast.
 Start riding behind a wakesurf system today.